izzat-kz/car-for-sale/README.md

 # car-for-sale
-2nd year project consisting ASP.Net, C# and SQL
+2nd year project, basic UI for car seller consisting ASP.Net, C# and SQL.
+This project is to aim in merging the ASP.Net with SQL.